elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 ### Automated Testing

   - [Jest](https://jestjs.io/) was used to test the application javascript and jquery code.
-The functionality tested was code to fade out, slide up and remove any raised alert messages after a 5 second delay.
+The functionality tested was the code to fade out, slide up and remove any raised alert messages after a 5 second delay.
 The code is located in [Script JS](static/js/script.js), the test is located in [Test JS](static/js/tests/script.test.js)

   - Jest test results :
     ![JS Test Results](documentation/testing/results/jquery-test-results.png)